brooklabteam/E2M2/index.md

 <div class="bs-callout bs-callout-warning">
 <p>🛑 <strong> E<sup>2</sup>M<sup>2</sup> 2022 will take place December 9-17! <br />
 Applications are now closed, and students have been notified.
-We are looking forward to seeing you in December! </strong></p>
+We are looking forward to seeing you in December!
+Thanks for applying! </strong></p>
 </div>

 ---